Article, 2023

 Hotz, Justin Christian

-Kneyber, Martin C J
+Kneyber, Martin C. J.

-López-Fernández, Yolanda M
+López-Fernández, Yolanda Margarita

 Rotta, Alexandre Tellechea